 "After all who is the leader of a province?
 If he's not part of the local tribe then nobody's going to pay attention to him."

-He pointed out how much of Afghanistan during the Soviet occupation was under government control during the day but at night the power shifted to the Mujahideen.
+He then pointed out how much of Afghanistan during the Soviet occupation was under government control during the day but at night the power shifted to the Mujahideen.
 "A similar thing is happening presently with the Taliban," he says.

 "Restoring Afghanistan's economy, its industrial enterprises, its education system, schools and mosques will increase your authority.
 War can only evoke resistance.
 Afghans regard war only as an attempt to enslave them."